jackeen/udacity-algorithms-project-2/explanation_5.md

 algorithms:
  - iterate every characters of given word until worn out letters, O(n)
+ - check and generate trie nodes for letters if there are not exist, O(n)
  - finishing the adding word by setting the sign of existed word, O(1)